beabock/Endo-Review/scripts/04_analysis/MANUSCRIPT_PREPARATION_2_FIXED.md

 * Optimized Lookups: We used hash-table optimization and pre-computed lookup tables for O(1) (instant) lookups of species names.

-* Bloom Filters: We implemented DuckDB-based bloom filters for probabilistic pre-filtering (Raasveldt & Mühleisen, 2019), which allowed the pipeline to instantly reject 80-90% of non-matching taxonomic strings, dramatically reducing expensive validation queries.
+* Bloom Filters: We implemented DuckDB-based bloom filters for probabilistic pre-filtering [@raasveldt_duckdb_2019], which allowed the pipeline to instantly reject 80-90% of non-matching taxonomic strings, dramatically reducing expensive validation queries.

 ### 5. Modular Extraction Pipeline
 The data extraction pipeline was built as a series of modular, independent components.